-The following was adapted from Cision Chief Product Officer Jay Webster's speech at PR Decoded 2022
+The following was adapted from former Cision Chief Product Officer Jay Webster's speech at PR Decoded 2022

 The relationship between communications professionals and journalists can be reciprocal, rewarding and even transformative when built on mutual trust and respect.
 As strategic communications have evolved and become an increasingly high-pressure, results-oriented field, there are legacy practices and tools that haven’t evolved with it.

 At Cision, we talk a lot about how technology can support the evolution of strategic communications.
 Our recent focus has been in the development of a new environment, one that helps comms professionals develop meaningful connections with media, shifting from one that commoditizes journalists to one that fosters partnerships that are constructive for all parties.

 Technology can and should be used to enrich and inform relationships in PR, not replace the people who are core to its success.
 In my position as a product and technology leader, my philosophy is to focus on the people behind the products and the opportunities we have to improve the ability for clients to deliver against their unique goals, rather than data and systems alone.

 Here’s my take on how data-derived insights, awareness of brand sentiment and future-proofing through predictive analysis and AI will shape the next phase of the communications landscape.

 This Cathy O'Neil quote from her book Weapons of Math Destruction is worth your consideration—it’s something I think about often: “Big Data processes codify the past.
 They do not invent the future.
 Doing that requires moral imagination, and that’s something only humans can provide.
 We have to explicitly embed better values into our algorithms, creating Big Data models that follow our ethical lead.
 Sometimes that will mean putting fairness ahead of profit.”